How to Choose the Right Social Media Platforms for Your Business

-Which Social Media Should I Use for My Business?
+Which Social Media Sites Should I Use for My Business?

-- The content you want to share is compatible with the platform.
+- Are compatible with the content you want to share

-- The business results you get from the platform are worth the effort.
+- Provide business results that are worth the effort.
 (This one takes time to figure out.)

 Determining the must-have social media accounts for your business depends on your audience and goals.
 Just remember: You don’t have to do it all.
-It’s better to select one or two platforms to excel in, versus overtaxing your resources by being somewhat active in five or six.
+It’s better to select one or two platforms to excel in than to overtax your resources by being somewhat active in five or six.

 Check out our video to get details about the factors you should consider.
-Then keep reading to see pros and cons of popular social media platforms.
+Then keep reading to see pros and cons of popular social media platforms for businesses.

-- Brand Awareness and Recall – When your audience reads copy written in your brand voice and sees visuals with your brand’s look and feel, they will be become familiar and begin to trust your business.
+- Brand Awareness and Recall – When your audience reads copy written in your brand voice and sees visuals with your brand’s look and feel, it increases brand familiarity and trust.
 Even if they scroll past your content quickly, they’re reminded that you’re there whenever they’re ready for you.

 - Lead Generation – By liking your business’s page or following your content, users express interest in your company in a low-effort way.
 Eventually, you can entice them to click to your website and provide their contact info.
 You can also use social media advertising with lookalike audience targeting to reach people who are similar to your followers.